-- · Inability of healthcare providers to deliver anticipated total test volumes due to temporary or permanent staff attrition. - We may not be able to manage our business effectively due to key employees becoming ill, working from home inefficiently and being unable to travel to our facilities - We and our customers, suppliers, third-party contract manufacturers, and collaboration partners may be prevented from operating worksites, including manufacturing facilities, due to employee illness, reluctance to appear at work or "stay-at-home" regulations. - Interruptions in manufacturing (including the sourcing of reagents or supplies) and shipment of our products.
-We believe the rapid increase in daily testing volumes is consuming reagents and supplies otherwise available to genomic testing companies like ours across the United States.
+- Inability of healthcare providers to deliver anticipated total test volumes due to temporary or permanent staff attrition. - We may not be able to manage our business effectively due to key employees becoming ill, working from home inefficiently and being unable to travel to our facilities. - We and our customers, suppliers, third-party contract manufacturers, and collaboration partners may be prevented from operating worksites, including manufacturing facilities, due to employee illness, reluctance to appear at work or "stay-at-home" regulations. - Interruptions in manufacturing (including the sourcing of reagents or supplies) and timely shipment of our products due to challenges in receiving reagents and supplies may impact our ability to perform our tests.
 When not limited by the expiration date of products and when we feel it reasonable and feasible to do so, we are taking steps to increase our level of supplies and inventory reserves, to develop alternative sources of supply and to implement procedures to mitigate the impact on our supply chain or our ability to process samples in our laboratories.
 Though we are in regular contact with our key suppliers, we do not have, nor expect to have, the necessary insight into our vendors' supply chain issues that we may need to know to effectively mitigate the impact to our business.
 Though we attempt to mitigate the impact to our business, these interruptions in manufacturing (including the sourcing of reagents or supplies) may negatively impact our total test volumes or levels of revenue. - Reduced patient demand for, or provider capacity to deliver, diagnostic testing and elective procedures generally (which may impact our ability to deliver to our revenue estimates). - Disruptions of the operations of our third-party contract manufacturers and suppliers, which could impact our ability to purchase components at efficient prices and in sufficient amounts. - · We may need to raise capital, and if we raise capital by issuing equity securities, our common stock may be diluted. - The market price of our common stock may drop or remain volatile. - We may incur significant employee health care costs under our insurance programs. - Inability or delay of regulatory bodies to conduct inspections/surveys, review or clear/approve our regulatory filings and submissions, and perform other activities necessary for us to conduct our business.